Dallas Union Station

 Dallas Union Station, officially Eddie Bernice Johnson Union Station (or simply EBJ Union Station), also known as Dallas Union Terminal, is a large intermodal railroad station in Dallas, Texas.
 It is located on Houston Street in the Reunion district of Downtown Dallas.
 The structure is a Dallas Landmark and is listed on the National Register of Historic Places.

-The station serves the and lines of DART light rail, the Dallas Streetcar, commuter rail, and Amtrak inter-city rail.
+The station serves the and lines of DART rail, the Dallas Streetcar, commuter rail, and Amtrak inter-city rail.
 The station is the third busiest Amtrak station in Texas, behind Fort Worth Central Station and San Antonio station.
 It is also the busiest Trinity Railway Express station.